yy-tromb/yy-battery-notifier-rs/README.md

 mode_names = ["default","RetainCharged","RetainMoreChanged"]
 # Optional field
 # This field defines order of mode.
-# Normally, the order of written in file is unsaved because of using hash.
+# The order of modes written in file is mostly different because of using hash table.
+# This field exists to set the order of modes as you defined.
-# The mode not written in this field will be added to position later than modes written in this field.
+# The modes not written in this field will be added to position later than modes written in this field.
-# The mode not defined notifications will not be added to modes list.
+# The modes not defined `notifications` will not be added to modes list.

 initial_mode = "default"
 # Optional field
-# This field defines mode (name of mode) to use initially.
+# This field defines mode to use initially.
-# The default is modeless.
+# The default is modeless ("").

 # =======================================================

 [[modes.default.notifications]]
-# Name of mode is free, but you must follow the syntax of TOML.
+# Name of mode is free, but you must follow the rules of TOML.
 # This fields define notifications that notify when mode is "default".

 percentage = "92+"
-# express condition when notifications should be started.
+# define condition when notifications should be started.
 # This consists of percentage(integer) and suffix "+" or "-".
 # This example express that notifications will start whether battery level excess 90%

 power_supply = "Adequate"
-# express power supply status.
-This consists of "Adequate", "InAdequate", "None".
+# define power supply status.
+# This consists of "Adequate", "InAdequate", "None".

 title = "Remove the plug!"
-# notification title
+# define notification title

 message = "Your PC is now fully charged.
 Remove the plug."
-# notification message
+# define notification message

 input_type = "ModeSelector"
 # Optional field
-# This field defines type of input element of notification.
+# This field defines type of `input` element of notification.
 # Options: "ModeSelector"(default), "SilentSpecifiedMinutes"
-# "TauriWinrtToast" method does not implement input element, so this field is not effective.
+# "TauriWinrtToast" method does not implement input element, so this field is ignored.

 [[modes.default.notifications]]
 percentage = "30-"